eulazzo/implly_network/README.md

 # About the project
 <p>

-   So far it has the following features: `Register`, `login`, `post images` and  give a `like`.
+   So far it has the following features: `Register`, `login`, `post images` and `like` a post.
 In the home, `the posts of the logged in user and the people he follows are fetched`.
    In addition, it is possible to `follow users` and `chat in real time` through `socket.io` and finally, `users who are online are shown`.
 </p>